DangerousThings/flexsecure-applets/docs/4-android.md

 ## Google Services

 The proprietary Google Services security manager does not implement support for FIDO2, only U2F (time of writing: October 2022).
-So you have to use the U2F applet or wait until the U2F functionality has been integrated into the FIDO2 applet as a fallback.
+The FIDO2 applet is backwards-compatible to U2F.

 ## Sources and Further Reading